ashl3ycodes/ulauncher-exit-plasma/README.md

-Massive thanks to leiserfg for the original script
+Massive thanks to leiserfg for the original script - nearly all of the code here!!!!